ddjembi/app-echo-flash-daily/README.md

 2/ Update .streamlit/secrets.toml with your API keys

-3/ add your event history the data/event-history-dataset.csv
+3/ add your event history the the data/event-history-dataset.csv file

 ## Getting started